What Is the NANDA Nursing Diagnosis List?

 Do nurses use NANDA?

-Most nurses are introduced to NANDA nursing diagnoses in nursing school.
+Most nurses are introduced to the NANDA nursing diagnosis list in nursing school.
 During this time, their purpose is to help you understand the nursing process and familiarize yourself with common patient problems, their symptoms, and interventions.

 Looking for a New Nursing Job?